lonerapier/lonerapier.github.io/docs/hosting.md

 To add a custom domain, check out [Cloudflare's documentation](https://developers.cloudflare.com/pages/platform/custom-domains/).

 > [!warning]
-> Cloudflare Pages performs a shallow clone by default, so if you rely on `git` for timestamps, it is recommended that you add `git fetch --unshallow &&` to the beginning of the build command (e.g., `git fetch --unshallow && npx quartz plugin restore && npx quartz build`).
+> Cloudflare Pages performs a shallow clone by default, so if you rely on `git` for timestamps, it is recommended that you add `git fetch --unshallow &&` to the beginning of the build command (e.g., `git fetch --unshallow && npx quartz plugin install && npx quartz build`).

 > [!note]
 > For more detailed CI/CD configuration including caching and plugin management, see [[ci-cd]].